 TSA would like to remind passengers that it is important for them to thoroughly search their bags for any potential dangerous weapons or prohibited items before departing for the airport.

-Security is TSA’s primary concern, and having these items in bags that are traveling with you on the aircraft is dangerous to other travelers and can be easily mistaken as an intentional attempt to bring a prohibited item onto an aircraft.
+Safety is the first concern of the TSA, and having these items in bags that are traveling with you on the aircraft is dangerous to other travelers and can be easily mistaken as an intentional attempt to bring a prohibited item onto an aircraft.

 “Passengers are responsible for the contents of bags they bring to the checkpoint,” said Mark Howell, TSA Regional Spokesperson.
 “Our advice is to look through bags thoroughly before coming to the airport to make sure there are no illegal or prohibited items.”

-This is the 77th firearm discovered by TSA officers at the BNA security checkpoint in 2018.
-A total of 89 were found last year.
+This is the 71st firearm detected by TSA officers at the BNA security checkpoint in 2019.
+A total of 86 were detected there last year.